BrianP8701/swarmstar/journal.md

 so when is a node assigned its termination policy?
 Does its termination policy change through time?
 For example the decompose directive node has 3 steps, 1. wait for all children to die, 2. spawn review node, 3. simple termination and report consolidation when review node dies.
 So i suppose the termination policy doesent change through time. but one thing is how does the... hmm. i guess we need to think.
 Where there only ever be one decompose directive node?
 For all problems in the universe those using the decompose directive action work?
 It seems like a very bold claim. but what problem doesent need to be broken down?
 Every problem needs to be broken down.
 And in what manner can you break a problem down?
 Well i guess ive answered myself. we only have one decompose directive node. we only have one node for review.

-now to think about the comms nodes. well you dont begin life as a clone_with_reports node. nobody chooses to clone themselves.
+now to think about the comms nodes. well you dont begin life as a clone_with_questions_answered node. nobody chooses to clone themselves.
 Nodes dont want to live they want to terminate. my god lmao this just reminded me of mr meeseeks from rick and morty.

 i just got distracted and watched the clip of mr meeseeks on youtube. definitely including this when i make a youtube video it encapsulates what i want the agents in my swarm to be like pretty well.